myoung-space-science/goats/README.md

 A set of tools for analyzing heliophysical datasets

-The Generalized Observer Analysis Tool Set (GOATS) is a collection of objects that support interactive and scripted analysis of simulated and observed data in heliophysics.
+The Generalized Observing Application Tool Suite (GOATS) is a collection of objects that support interactive and scripted analysis of simulated and observed data in heliophysics.

 ## Installation